We’re implementing strong knife crime laws to protect the community.

 FAQ's

-The second phase will start July 1, 2025.
+The third phase will begin July 1, 2026.

 If you wish to possess a sword or a machete, you may fall within an existing exemption category.
 To find out whether you fall within an existing exemption, check the Summary Offences Act 1953, SAPOL website or seek legal advice.